 But like much of the world, the luxury sector looks very different today than it did in 2019.
-Prior to the pandemic, many luxury retailers had been resistant to the idea of moving online, but COVID left them little choice.
+Before the pandemic, many luxury retailers had been resistant to the idea of moving online, but COVID left them little choice.
 Much to their surprise they actually like it — and so do their customers.
 Online sales of luxury goods are expected to jump 27% YoY in 2021, and that’s following a 50% YoY increase in 2020, according to Bain.

 “All the indicators point to a very profound paradigm shift,” said Patrick Bousquet-Chavanne, U.S. President and CEO of ESW, who also has held leadership roles at Marks & Spencer, Estée Lauder and Dior.
 “What was a response over the last 18 months by many brands has turned into something that they’ve embraced.
 What’s also amazing to me is when I look at the impact that Gen Z and millennials are projecting in terms of where they intend to buy.
 These generations, which are vital to the luxury space, are saying more and more that it is not an either/or — they want direct brand engagement online,” he said in an interview with Retail TouchPoints.

-Beyond meeting customer demand, luxury’s entrance into ecommerce also is helping brands meet more customers.
+Beyond meeting customer demand, luxury’s entrance into ecommerce also helps brands meet more customers.
 Luxury goods were the fastest-growing cross-border ecommerce category in the first half of 2021, increasing by 50% compared to the end of 2020, according to ESW’s Global Voices pulse survey of 15,000 consumers across 14 countries.

 The survey revealed several facets of the shift currently underway in luxury, including:

-• While consumers do appreciate the white glove treatment they get in stores, a large number of them are willing to forego an in-person luxury experience for online convenience;
+- While consumers do appreciate the white glove treatment they get in stores, a large number of them are willing to forego an in-person luxury experience for online convenience;

-• Getting the online experience right is even more critical for luxury brands than for other retailers.
+- Getting the online experience right is even more critical for luxury brands than for other retailers.

 COVID Pushes Luxury to Digitise

 Last year, the luxury market was forced to put digital at the top of its priority list and face head-on one of the biggest challenges in bringing luxury retail online — the shopper experience.
 “The big question was always, ‘Can you translate the experience that luxury consumers expect in an online environment?’” said Bousquet-Chavanne.
-“Even for some of the larger players in the industry the verdict [pre-pandemic] wasn’t always clear.
+“Even for some of the larger players in the industry, the verdict [pre-pandemic] wasn’t always clear.

 The ESW survey revealed that while a significant number of luxury shoppers (42%) still prefer to shop in-store, 43% are happy to forego the in-store experience for the ease and convenience of shopping online.